DiarmaidMcDonald/Project-1/README.md

 The photo above shows past Irish heroes who were executed.

+#### Paragraphs

 ![paragraphs](../Project-1/assets/images/paragraphs.png)

 This timeline depicts the life of James Connolly.

+#### Video of Kilmainham Gaol

 ![video](../Project-1/assets/images/video.png)

 Once clicked to play, the video will present what is to offer should you win the draw.

+#### Personal Details and Questionaire

 ![details](../Project-1/assets/images/details.png)

-Should you wish to partake in the draw you must enter you details (name and email address) and answer the following questions correctly by ticking the boxes provided before pressing the submit button.
+Should you wish to partake in the draw you must enter your details (name and email address) and answer the following questions correctly by ticking the boxes provided before pressing the submit button.
-If, for some reason, you wish to answer the questions again hit the reset button and you will be able to click in the answers again.
+If, for some reason, you wish to answer the questions again hit the reset button and you will be able to click on the answers again.

+#### Map to Kilmainham Gaol

 ![map1](../Project-1/assets/images/map1.png)

 The map will show you where it is and what is around it.
 Should you need directions, click on the photo provided and Kilmainham Gaol will be marked on Google Maps.

+#### Footer

 ![footer](../Project-1/assets/images/footer.png)

-The footer provides links to social media websites provided i.e, facebook, twitter, youtube, instagram.
+The footer provides links to social media websites provided i.e, Facebook, Twitter, YouTube, and Instagram.
 Once clicked upon, the links will open in a new tab.

 #### Easter Egg

-As this website is called Heroes of Ireland and the timeline provided is about James Connolly, the colours used for the background (green), writing (white), and footer (orange) relates to the Irish flag.
+As this website is called Heroes of Ireland and the timeline provided is about James Connolly, the colours used for the background (green), writing (white), and footer (orange) relate to the Irish flag.

 ## Testing